Relintai/pandemonium_engine_docs/tutorials/scripting/gdscript/gdscript_basics.rst

 .. note::

-    The bracket syntax can be used to access properties of any `class_Object`, not just Dictionaries.
+    The bracket syntax can be used to access properties of any `Object`, not just Dictionaries.
 Keep in mind it will cause a script error when attempting to index a non-existing property.
 To avoid this, use the `Object.get()` and
     `Object.set()` methods instead.